hardworkgithub/DigitalClock/README.md

 # DigitalClock
-i developed a digital clock using python libraries
+I developed a digital clock using python libraries.